Career Technical Education (CTE)

 LINKS is a Sacramento County Office of Education (SCOE) career technical education model aimed at helping high-risk students succeed.
 Services are tailored to individual students based on their specific needs instead of traditional, scripted education.

-- Setting bold goals and creating student success plans relevant to college and career aspirations
+- Setting bold goals and creating student success plans relevant to career aspirations

 - Enhancing career education and providing job opportunities